Excerpts of Short Interview with Ms. Bandana Jain, Artist

 What’s the unique thing about Sylvan apart from the art that you curate?

-As per Roman mythology, there was a God called Sylvanus who used to protect the jungle and the living being around it.
-Sylvn studio is derived from there.
+As per Roman mythology, there was a God called Sylvanus who used to protect the jungle and the living beings around it.
+Sylvan Studio is derived from there.
 The most unique thing about it is that cartons are extremely common in terms of usage, still, it’s very unique in terms of art.
 It gives me opportunities to do sustainable practices and thus protect the concrete jungle around me.

 This World Environment Day, what message would you like to give everyone?